itri-icl-fsit/gitlab-tool/README.md

 ## Tools

-1. upload_package.py: uploads a generic package
+1. upload_package.py: uploads a generic package and computes the uploaded file hash (in SHA-256)